LassoSoft/LassoGuide/lasso_guide_source/language/error-handling.rst

 Error Handling
 **************

-Responding to errors gracefully is the hallmark of good programming.
+Responding to errors gracefully is a hallmark of good programming.
 Errors in Lasso run the gamut from expected errors, such as a database search that returns no records, to syntax errors that require fixing before a page will even process.
 Lasso provides tools to manage errors at several different levels, which can act redundantly to ensure that no errors will be missed.
-This chapter provides details about how errors are reported and handled in Lasso 9.
-Topics include error reporting, custom error pages, error methods and error handling.

 Error Types